 David Bouchier: World On The Move

-The Chinese leaders, who are sensitive about these culture clashes, recently warned their television stations to stop glorifying the Western lifestyle.
-They are determined to cut down on programs showing celebrities, billionaires, luxurious living, selfishness, violence, and intrigue.
-There can’t be much left worth watching on Chinese television, but whatever is left must be somewhat less tempting.

-Small changes in the Western fantasy image might make a difference: for example, showing ordinary people doing real work and commuting, losing their health care, sinking under their credit card debts, harassed by insecurity, anxiety and paranoia (including paranoia about immigration), and sometimes being shot.
-We could distribute old episodes of “Breaking Bad” throughout the poorer countries of the world.
-Who would want to live within a thousand miles of those dreadful people?
+Filmmakers could (but they won’t) do an international public service by bringing their products just a little closer to reality.
+Small things would make a difference: for example showing western people doing real work and commuting, failing to get health care, sinking under their credit card debts, harassed by insecurity, gun violence, racism, anxiety and paranoia (including paranoia about immigration).
+In other words, they could simply make the West appear more the way it is.
+If you can’t control your national image, you can’t control anything.

-A modest dose of realism wouldn’t stop poor people from migrating, of course – migration is about dreams.
+A modest dose of realism wouldn’t stop migration, of course – migration is about dreams.
 But the creators of dreams should take some responsibility for their consequences.
-In the nineteenth century millions of Europeans were lured to America by clever promotions designed to make money for railroad investors.
-Some immigrants were tempted all the way to California, expecting to find paradise.
-Of course in that case they were right.
-Optimism sometimes does pay off, which is why desperate people will gamble their lives on it.
+In the nineteenth century millions of Europeans were lured to America by the railway companies, promising another kind of utopia out west.
+Now their descendants find themselves stuck in places like Kansas or Nebraska, when they could have been back home in Germany or Norway.
+Was that fair?
+Was that nice?
+A little truth in advertising now would save a great deal of disenchantment later.

 Copyright: David Bouchier